World Kindness Day

 - Studies have shown that performing acts of kindness lowers blood pressure.
 This is probably due to the release of oxytocin.

-- A 2010 study found that people who are altruistic were happy than people who didn’t give to charity.
+- A 2010 study found that altruistic people were happier than people who didn’t give to charity.

-- People over the age of 55 who volunteer for two or more organizations have over a 40% chance of living longer than someone who doesn’t volunteer at all.
+- People over the age of 55 who volunteer for two or more organizations have a more than 40% chance of living longer than someone who doesn’t volunteer at all.

-- Another scientific study has suggested that people who are kind on a regular basis have a higher level of endurance than people who aren’t.
+- Another scientific study has suggested that people who are kind regularly have a higher level of endurance than people who aren’t.

 Customs, Traditions & Celebrations For World Kindness Day